STEMin3D/STEMin3D/Scripts/README.md

 ## Credits

 - Developed by Michael Cai.
-- Used code and help from B-MH from Peking University to help with some parts of the code
+- Used code and help from B-MH and YuXiZa from Peking University to help with some parts of the code
 - This project utilizes astronomical algorithms from the `ephem` library for precise calculations of celestial positions.